slingr-stack/chatgpt-package/README.md

 ## Overview

-The ChatGPT endpoint has the following features:
+The ChatGPT package has the following features:

 - Authorization with API Token